3.7| Stress Free PoE - SLOW-MO ZOMBIES |Clear the Atlas with YOUR Items at YOUR Pace (SSF & Co-op)

 - Flasks - Anything you like.
 I simply use 4 health flasks (all modified to remove bleeding) and Quicksilver Flask that removes Chill/Freeze.

-Your goal on every single piece of gear is to get:
+Your goal on the rest of your gear is:

 - Increases to Maximum life